starscaped/mcat-platform/ADDING_QUESTIONS_PROMPT.md

-# Prompt: Add MCAT questions from PDFs into the MedPrep platform
+# Prompt: Add MCAT questions from PDFs into the platform

-You are working inside the **MedPrep MCAT practice platform** — a static (no-build) HTML/CSS/JS site that also bundles into one `standalone.html`.
+You are working inside the **uearth practice platofmr** — a static (no-build) HTML/CSS/JS site.
 Your job: take one or more **UWorld-style question PDFs** and add their passages, questions, explanations, and figures into the platform so they appear in Practice, run in the exam interface, and flow into Analytics.